dlr-delarocha/searchable-trigrams/README.md

 ### Preparing your models
 ___

-For a better performance in your searches include a migration file indexing all files will you use to your searches in the following way.
+For a better performance in your searches include a migration file indexing all fields will you use to your searches in the following way.
 ```php
 public function up()
 {